joaomelo/lib-template/README.md

 Activate npm in the first step to start building our library.
 You will find the `package.json` file already initialized in the root directory.
 Don't forget to overwrite with your data the appropriate fields in there like `name` and `version`.

 It is essential to stress the care for the `main` entry since it will affect how people import our library after installing it.

-Also worth mentioning that if you are posting a [scoped public library](https://docs.npmjs.com/using-npm/scope.html), the publish script must have the `--access public` parameter.

 If you have any doubts, this npm [article](https://docs.npmjs.com/creating-a-package-json-file) has useful information about the ideal `package.json` file for npm libraries.